lewagon/wait-on-check-action/README.md

-# Wait for Check action
+# Wait on Check action